 Storage of Your Personal Information

-Your personal information is stored at secure locations and on servers controlled by McMillan at our offices in Montreal, Ottawa, Toronto, Calgary, Vancouver and Hong Kong (as may be applicable).
+Your personal information is stored at secure locations and on servers controlled by McMillan at our offices in Montreal, Ottawa, Toronto, Calgary and Vancouver.
 It may also be stored at the offices of our service providers.

 Information Transferred to Service Providers